 Bedfordshire Police continued its improvement in ensuring that the Force was at full strength, following on from the improvements in 2019/20, as well as continuing to deliver against the national 20,000 uplift.
-The Force over achieved against its uplift target in 2020/21, the second year of the uplift, and puts the Force in a strong position to achieve its 2021/22 target.
+The Force over achieved against its uplift target in 2020/21.
 This is a positive picture for Bedfordshire in terms of increasing officers, but does create specific demand and cost issues with a significant increase in student officers within the Force at any one time and also the status of the physical and non-physical infrastructure within the Force.